coelcreates/quotegen/README.md

 ###Running the Project
 *This project has no backend server, just a JSON file holding the quotes object for future implementation.
-It won't fetch or parse the data due to CORS restrictions and instead defaults to the quote object in the jaavascript file.*
+It won't fetch or parse the data due to CORS restrictions and instead defaults to the quote object in the javascript file.*

 Contributing
 We welcome contributions to this project!
 Please feel free to fork the repository, make your changes, and submit a pull request.